robin-mu/MusicSync/readme.md

 - **Replace with**: Format string to replace the regex with.
 Same as `REPLACE` in yt-dlp's [`--replace-in-metadata`](https://github.com/yt-dlp/yt-dlp/tree/master?tab=readme-ov-file#modifying-metadata), but the string may also be formatted like `FROM` in `--parse-metadata`.
 - **Split at**: Comma-separated list of separators along each of which the resulting string (after filtering and replacing) will be split (separately, so first the string will be split by the first separator and every entry becomes one suggestion, then the string will be split by the second separator and every entry becomes another suggestion etc.).
 Every split entry will become one suggestion.
 A comma inside a separator has to be escaped like `\,`
 - **Index/Slice**: Index or python slice (like `[start]:[stop]:[step]`) to process the resulting list of suggestions.
+- **Conditions**: Comma-separated list of conditions.
+Syntax is the same as for the [--match-filters](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#video-selection) option of yt-dlp.
+The suggestion will only be generated if at least one of the conditions is true.

 ### File tags and operations
 In this table, you can select the tags that should be added to downloaded files and their respective values.
 You can also execute various file operations via [file plugins](#file-plugins).